Narcotics Anonymous

 There are three types of NA meetings:

-- Discussion-based.
-These NA sessions are usually facilitated by a speaker who might share some of their recovery experiences.
+- Discussion-based – These Narcotics Anonymous sessions are usually facilitated by a speaker who might share some of their recovery experiences.
 After this, they’ll open up a discussion and encourage interaction.

-- Speaker and listener focused.
-This is when an NA group invites attendees to share their experiences around addiction one at a time.
+- Speaker and listener-focused – This is when a Narcotics Anonymous group invites attendees to share their experiences around addiction one at a time.
 The emphasis is on listening, rather than discussion.

 The three types of meetings mentioned above will fall into one of these two formats: